openmina/mina-frontend/MetricsTracing.md

 ### Transactions

+The blockchain’s present state is constantly changing as new transactions are added.
+We want a live view of this process, to see as pending transactions are validated and added to the state.

 If you have created transactions via the **Benchmarks** page of the Dashboard, they will show up here.

 ![2-1-Explorer Transactions--Empty Filled](https://user-images.githubusercontent.com/1679939/220905605-8e65ba43-66ca-40dc-be7b-e01a993a6c8f.png)